-According to psychology, our most hidden desires can somehow be fulfilled during sleep.
-And so there are those dreams that feel so good that when we wake up, we just want to go back to sleep so they will continue.
+According to psychology, our most hidden desires can, in a way, be fulfilled during sleep.
+And that's why there are those dreams that know so well that when we wake up, we just want to go back to sleep so they can continue.

-On the other side of the coin, there are also nightmares, which can leave us extremely worried and scared, which makes us just want to forget about them and pretend they didn't happen.
+On the other side of the coin, there are also nightmares, which can make us extremely worried and scared, which makes us just want to forget about them and pretend they didn't happen.

-In Greek mythology, dreams played an essential role, as they were considered a mode of communication between the divine and the earthly world, through which the gods passed messages to mortals.
+In Greek mythology, dreams played an essential role, as they were considered a mode of communication between the divine and earthly worlds, through which the gods passed messages to mortals.